 On occasions where pressure is applied during the first phase of build-up, goalkeeper Andre Onana will regularly play long passes beyond the initial press.
 This isn’t done without a clear idea of creating and exploiting space, however.
 The front four will push the opposition’s defensive line back, opening up a gap in the middle of the field for one of them to drop off and receive directly from the keeper’, as shown below.

 On their way to the league title last season, these types of layouts were rare.
-As mentioned, the general task at hand was to manipulate the opponent’s defensive unit, exploiting their reactive stance.
+As mentioned, the general task at hand was to manipulate the opponent’s deep defensive unit, exploiting their reactive stance.
 Through intelligent ball and player movements, they managed to achieve this with ease, frequently recording emphatic victories.

-As we’ve discussed, the key to increasing the spaces in the opposition’s half is to exploit their tendency to react to both the position of the ball and the position of the attacking players.
+The key to increasing the spaces in the opposition’s half is to exploit their tendency to react to both the position of the ball and the position of the attacking players.
 The basic structure, holding width and depth, should separate the defenders to some degree, while fluid movement within that structure will further enhance this process.

 Occasionally, however, opponents will be diligent in their defensive organisation, leaving little space for Ajax to break through.
 In these scenarios, other structures are applied to ensure progress of the play can still occur.
 For example, when the opposition manage to effectively shut off the centre, as well as shifting to close off the wings, Ten Hag’s side will form a staggered ‘zig-zag’ shape made up of four players, with the intention of combining past the defenders using one-touch passing.